Alex-Desjardins/sweater_weather_api/README.md

 ## Overview

-Sweater Weather is back-end Rails API designed to serve weather and trip information to a front-end app based off of these frontend [requirements and wireframes](https://backend.turing.io/module3/projects/sweater_weather/requirements).
-In this project, 4 different APIs were consumed and exposes data to help road-trippers plan for weather given a destination and estimated arrival time.
+Sweater Weather is back-end Rails API designed to serve weather and trip information to a front-end app based off of frontend [requirements and wireframes](https://backend.turing.io/module3/projects/sweater_weather/requirements).
+In this project, 4 different APIs were consumed and exposes an API to aggregate data help road-trippers plan for weather given a destination and estimated arrival time.

 ## APIS Consumed:
 - [OpenWeather API](https://openweathermap.org/api/one-call-api) for weather forecasts and prediction data